LavaMoat/LavaMoat/packages/git-safe-dependencies/README.md

 # git-safe-dependencies

-> WARNING: This is an early version.
+> WARNING: This is an alpha version.
 The opinions are still forming and anything can change at any time.
 Test coverage is incomplete.
 Use at your own risk.

 Validate your package.json and lockfile against an opinionated set of rules around using git dependencies that we at LavaMoat recommend.
 No configuration, no excuses.